LoginRadius/engineering-portal/content/Why-is-MFA-important/index.md

 U2F is an open authentication standard that leverages encrypted security keys to verify the identity.
 The consumer needs to plug in a physical security device carrying encrypted security keys into a USB port after submitting their login credentials.

 **Pros:** This is one of the most secure MFA authentication methods as the device works with the registered site only and can't be digitally intercepted or redirected.
-Also, the devices don’t store any personal information.
-The consumers can’t be authenticated without the physical device.
+Also, the devices don't store any personal information.
+The consumers can't be authenticated without the physical device.

 **Cons:** U2F keys require a USB port to plug in the device, making this an untenable solution for mobile devices or devices without USB ports.
 There is also a cost involved in purchasing these physical devices.
-This is mostly used by employees within an enterprise as they are required to carry the physical device for login.
+Employees mostly use this within an enterprise as they are required to carry the physical device for login.

 **Note:** The consumers are mostly provided a set of backup codes to complete the second factor in the event of the device being lost, stolen, or not being accessible.
 It is recommended to keep these backup codes securely.